Toyota Supra: JZA70-R

 In addition to the introduction of the JZA70 in 1990, Toyota introduced a special version of the JZA70 with the 1JZ-GTE engine known as the 2.5 Twin Turbo R model (JZA70-R).
 It boasted additional upgrades, including lighter sway bars, a larger intercooler, Torsen differential, Interbred TEIN/Bilstein sports suspension, Shadow/Dark grey interior trim, MOMO steering wheel and gear knob and Recaro seats and door trim.
 The wheels were painted charcoal grey, and the front bumper lip featured channeled air ducts for the front brakes.
-The Twin Turbo R introduced a new and exclusive colour option in 1992 for the JZA70-R model known as Jade Mica Green.
-(Note: this colour was also available in Europe) The JZA70-R model is the lightest and fastest model of third generation of the Supra.
+The Twin Turbo R introduced a new and exclusive colour option in 1992 for the JZA70-R model known as Jade Mica Green. (this colour was also available in European-markets) The JZA70-R model is the lightest and fastest model of third generation of the Supra.